 Power on the TinyDuino platform is handled a bit differently than on the standard Arduino since battery power is allowed.
 The TinyDuino processor board includes power switching circuitry to allow it to switch off the VBatt connection when running off of external power.
 Several power pins that are included on the standard Arduino system are included on the TinyDuino expansion connector but not connected.

 GND: This is the Ground connection for the TinyDuino system

 VIN: VIN is the main system voltage for the standard Arduino system and can range from 7-12 Volts.
-This is only used by the Power TinyShield and not directly connected to any other TinyShields.
-If a Power TinyShield is not included in the stack, VIN is not used.
+This pin in not currently used by the TinyDuino platform and is reserved for future uses.

 3V3: 3V3 is a legacy signal from the standard Arduino system, and is not used by the TinyDuino.
 It is currently not connected to any power supply and cannot be used to supply power to external sensors (use VCC instead)

-VBATT: VBATT is the battery voltage for the TinyDuino system, or alternatively some external voltage between 2.7V and 5.5V.
+VBATT: VBATT is the battery voltage for the TinyDuino system, or alternatively, some external voltage between 2.7V and 5.5V.
 If a coin cell battery is attached to the TinyDuino processor board, this is directly connected to VBATT.
-The same is true is a Li-Ion battery is attached to the TinyDuino processor board
+The same is true if a Li-Ion battery is attached to the TinyDuino processor board

 VCC: VCC is the main power supply for the microcontroller and all of the TinyShields.
 If you are connecting any external sensors or boards, you should use VCC as your power supply.